 Granola plus a little container of milk, some yogurt, or to top off applesauce!
 The quinoa in this recipe gives a delicious ‘nutty’ flavour after it is toasted, and the granola keeps weeks in a mason jar… just ready to be pulled out when time is short!

-So there you have it!
+So there’s my list!
 Ten healthy and easy, either make ahead or simple to throw together ideas for a fun kindergarten lunchbox 🙂

 Your turn!
 What are your favourites for a fun/easy/healthy lunchbox?
-Let me know in the comments section so I can steal your ideas also!
+Share for others in the comments section!